DrakirL/DrakirL.github.io/p10/rules/general.md

 ### Proficiency: Weapons, Shields, & Armor.
 If you lack Proficiency with a type weapon, you may not add your Martial Skill to any Attack you make using a weapon of that type. <br>
 If you lack Proficiency with a type of armor, your speed is halved and you can't cast Spells while you're wearing it. <br>
-If you lack Proficiency with a type of shield, it does not help increase your Defence. <br>
+If you lack Proficiency with a type of shield, you can't use a shield of that type to increase your Defence. <br>
 If you lack Proficiency with a type of focus, you can't use a focus of that type to cast spells. <br>
-### Training: Tools?, Vehicles, Games, Instruments, & Education
+### Training: Occupations, Educations, Vehicles, Games, and Instruments.
 If you have any Training in some area, ham it up!
 If you can describe how your training would help you make a Check, you gain Advantage on that Check for free! <br>
-*Examples: Gain adventage on a Performance Check by playing an instrument you've practiced, on a Handling Check for controlling a machine you've designed, or on a Lore Check regarding a subject you are educated in.*
+*Examples: Gain adventage on a Performance Check by playing an instrument you've practiced, on a Handling Check for controlling a machine you've worked with regularily, or on a Lore Check regarding a subject you are educated in.*

 # Spellcasting
 To cast a Spell, you need to be holding a focus.
-If the Spell is contained within an item (like a scroll or magic weapon), that item doubles as the focus.
-If you know the Spell yourself, you must hold a special item that works as a focus for one Spell List that Spell belongs to.
+If the Spell is contained within an item (like a scroll or magic weapon), that item doubles as the focus. <br>
+If you know a Spell by yourself, you must use a special item that works as a focus for one of the Spell Lists the Spell in question belongs to.
+To use such a focus this way, you must be Proficient with it. <br>
-If a Spell forces a Save to be made, the Difficulty of that Save is equal to the caster's Passive Magic Skill.
-A lot of Spells might require Magic Checks or Magic Attacks, but those are self-explanatory. <br>
+If a Spell forces a Save to be made, the Difficulty for that Save is equal to the caster's Passive Magic Skill.

 ## Spell Slots
 If you know a Spell, you can cast it by expending a Spell Slot of a Rank no lower that the Spell's Rank. <br>